University of Hyderabad: Kancha Gachibowli Land Auction Controversy (2025)

-In 2025, the University of Hyderabad became the center of a significant controversy involving the proposed auction of 400 acres of land in the Kancha Gachibowli area, adjacent to its campus.
+In 2025, the University of Hyderabad became the centre of a significant controversy involving the proposed auction of 400 acre of land in the Kancha Gachibowli area, adjacent to its campus.
 The Telangana government's plan to auction this land for the development of an IT park sparked widespread protests from students, faculty, environmental activists, and political figures.

 Background

-The disputed 400-acre tract was part of a larger 2,324-acre parcel allocated to the University of Hyderabad in 1975 under the Six-Point Formula following the Telangana agitation.
-However, a 2022 High Court ruling determined that there was no legal documentation proving the transfer of this specific 400-acre tract to the university.
+The disputed 400 acre tract was part of a larger 2,324 acre parcel allocated to the University of Hyderabad in 1975 under the Six-Point Formula following the Telangana agitation.
+However, a 2022 High Court ruling determined that there was no legal documentation proving the transfer of this specific 400 acre tract to the university.
 The Supreme Court upheld this decision, affirming the government's ownership of the land.
 Despite this, the university community contended that the land had been an integral part of the campus for decades and should remain under its stewardship.

 Protests and Legal Actions

 The government's decision to auction the land, with a base price of ₹10,000 crore, led to significant unrest.
 Students and faculty organized protests, including relay hunger strikes, demanding the cessation of land clearing activities and the removal of police presence on campus.
 Reports indicated that around 50 students were detained during these protests, with allegations of excessive force used by the police.

-On April 2, 2025, tensions escalated at the University of Hyderabad as police resorted to a lathi charge against students and faculty protesting the Telangana government's decision to auction the land.
+On 2 April 2025, tensions escalated at the University of Hyderabad as police resorted to a lathi charge against students and faculty protesting the Telangana government's decision to auction the land.
 The demonstrators, who had been staging an indefinite strike, were joined by the University of Hyderabad Teachers' Association in a march from Ambedkar Auditorium to the east campus.
 As they attempted to cross police barricades to reach the forested area being cleared, clashes ensued, resulting in approximately 20 injuries among the protesters.

 Protesters accused the university administration of facilitating the land-clearing activities and criticized the police for using excessive force, including manhandling and detaining students.
 Videos of the incident circulated widely on social media, prompting public outcry.
 While police officials denied the use of force, stating that students were merely prevented from taking out the rally, eyewitness accounts and footage suggest otherwise.

 A Joint Action Committee (JAC) comprising students, faculty, and civil society members was formed to oppose the auction.
 The JAC filed a Public Interest Litigation (PIL) in the Telangana High Court, seeking to halt the auction and protect the ecological integrity of the land.